List environments

 # Delete environment

-kubiya environment delete <environment-id>
+kubiya environment delete < environment-i d >

 Deleting an environment does not delete agents or teams using it.
 They will need to be reconfigured with a new environment.